The Daily Illini: Staff

 The editorial, business and production departments are staffed by students who are enrolled in a wide variety of degree programs, not just journalism.
-Several full-time professionals, including the newspaper’s publisher and the advertising and circulation managers, are employees of IMC.
-Some students are paid for their jobs in reporting, editing, production and advertising, but some of the students work for free, as well.
+The company's limited full-time professionals, including the newspaper’s publisher and business directors, are employees of IMC.
+Some students are paid for their jobs in reporting, editing, production and advertising, but some of the students work for free.

 The Daily Illini staff completely changes once per year, known as "turnover" in the DI offices.
 "Turnover" means the current group of editors (editor-in-chief, news editors, sports editors, opinions editors and features editors, among others) finish their tenure at the DI in their current editing position, and a new group of editors fills these positions.
 The new editor-in-chief is chosen by some members of the IMC, and then the editor-in-chief chooses all of the other editors that will work under him/her.

 At the beginning of each fall and spring semester, the DI hires new reporters and staff members.
 All University of Illinois students, regardless of major, are encouraged to apply.